EconomistHenson/EconomistHenson/README.md

 ⚡ Fun fact
   - I am retired but like to be active
-  - although born in US, I been generally cleared for secret projects
+  - Although born in US, I have been generally cleared for secret projects
   - Great GrandMother may be aboriginal (long story)